 Those in need of an exemption from this policy due to a medical reason or a sincerely held religious belief must submit a completed Request for Vaccine Exemption to begin the process.

 Students, faculty and staff can obtain their own COVID-19 test as they deem necessary.
 COVID-19 tests for faculty and staff will not be offered on campus.
 Students exhibiting COVID-19 symptoms may take a COVID-19 test at the Health Center.

 The university prohibits any form of discipline, reprisal, intimidation or retaliation for reporting a violation of this policy or any other health and safety concern.
 Employees also have the right to report work-related injuries and illnesses, and the university will not discharge, discriminate or otherwise retaliate against employees for reporting work-related injuries or illnesses or good faith health and safety concerns.

-Governmental and public health guidelines and industry best practices regarding COVID-19 and COVID-19 vaccines change as new information becomes available, further research is conducted, and additional vaccines are approved and distributed.
+Governmental and public health guidelines and industry best practices regarding COVID-19 and COVID-19 vaccines change as new information becomes available, further research is conducted, and additional vaccines/treatments are approved and distributed.
 The university reserves the right to modify this policy at any time and has the sole discretion to adapt to changing circumstances, legal requirements, government and public health guidelines, and business needs, consistent with its commitment to maintaining a safe and healthy environment.